wolfi-dev/os/CONTRIBUTING.md

 Your build packages should be found in the generated `./packages` directory.

-While you're here, you can scan the package you just built for vulnerabilities, using [Grype](https://github.com/anchore/grype) for example.
+While you're here, you can scan the package you just built for vulnerabilities, such as by using an experimental [Grype](https://github.com/anchore/grype)-based scanning script we provide: `./scripts/grype-scan-apk.sh`.

 ```
 ./scripts/grype-scan-apk.sh packages/<arch>/<your-package-name-and-version>.apk